NicholasSynovic/nicholassynovic.github.io/content/summaries/how-developers-and-managers-define-and-trade-productivity-for-quality.md

 as, and what a sample of managers define it as well.
 Additionally, the authors propose utilize their existing framework SPACE to codify developer and manager responses.
-They also propose a new framework, TRUCE, designed to help developers and managers make decisions about software quality vs productivity tradeoffs.
+They also propose a new framework, TRUCE, designed to help developers and managers make decisions about software quality vs productivity trade-offs.
-These frameworks are releated but provide different lenses into software development.
+These frameworks are related but provide different lenses into software development.

 ### Category

 > What type of paper is this work?

-This paper is a survey paper of practicioners in industry.
+This paper is a survey paper of practitioners in industry.

 ### Context

 > What other *types* of papers is the work related to?

-This paper is closely related to industry metric usage survey papers, productity and quality papers, and - more broadly - papers that disucss the usage of and of software metrics in teams.
+This paper is closely related to industry metric usage survey papers, productivity and quality papers, and - more broadly - papers that discuss the usage of and of software metrics in teams.

 ### Contributions

 > What are the author's main contributions?

-Thier contributions is a survey of what developers and managers at Microsoft consider to be productivity and quality, as well as the TRUCE framework for identifying when quality vs productivity should be tradedoff.
+Their contributions is a survey of what developers and managers at Microsoft consider to be productivity and quality, as well as the TRUCE framework for identifying when productivity should be comprimised for quality.

 ______________________________________________________________________